AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 Using Text Files NEW for 2025-2026

-The College Board added file I/O to the curriculum!
-You'll use the File and Scanner classes to read data from text files.
+The College Board added file I/O to the curriculum.
+Use the File and Scanner classes to read data from text files.

 Basic File Reading Pattern